The Professional Negligence Law Review: Mexico

 Articles 2617 and 2634 of the Federal Civil Code provide that construction professionals are liable to the owner during and after the construction.
 The constructor has responsibility for any defect caused by irregularities in the construction process, low quality of the materials used or of the ground where the project is built.
 Moreover, the constructor is liable for the actions or omissions of the personnel under its authority when these cause defects in the construction.63 Finally, the constructor is answerable to the owner and has responsibility for any defects in the construction for six months after completion.64

-Construction professionals will be criminally liable if the construction licence is breached during construction and a prison sentence of four to six years can be imposed in such cases.65
+Construction professionals will be criminally liable if the construction licence is breached during construction, in which case a prison sentence of four to six years can be imposed.65

 vi Accountants and auditors